eclecticiq/rundoc/README.md

     done
     ```

 Interpreter will be automatically selected using the highlight tag of the code block (in above example `bash`).
+Code is piped to the interpreter through stdin.
 If highlight tag is not specified, rundoc will ignore that code block.

 Rundoc can save json file after execution, which contains all code blocks and their outputs.
 You can also replay all the actions by running this output file.